2nd Canadian Regiment

-The 2nd Canadian Regiment (1776–1783), also known as Congress' Own or Hazen's Regiment, was authorized on January 20, 1776, as an Extra Continental regiment and raised in the province of Quebec for service with the American Continental Army under the command of Colonel Moses Hazen.
+The 2nd Canadian Regiment (1776–1783), also known as Congress's Own or Hazen's Regiment, was an Extra Continental regiment of the American Patriots' Continental Army, consisting primarily of volunteers from the Province of Quebec.
+It was authorized on January 20, 1776 under the command of Colonel Moses Hazen.
 All or part of the regiment saw action at Staten Island, Brandywine, Germantown and the Siege of Yorktown.
 Most of its non-combat time was spent in and around New York City as part of the forces monitoring the British forces occupying that city.
-The regiment was disbanded on November 15, 1783, at West Point, New York.
+The regiment was disbanded on November 15, 1783 at West Point, New York.

 The regiment was one of a small number of Continental Army regiments that was the direct responsibility of the Continental Congress (most regiments were funded and supplied by a specific state).
 Commanded by Colonel (later Brigadier General) Moses Hazen for its entire existence, the regiment was originally made up of volunteers and refugees from Quebec who supported the rebel cause during the disastrous invasion of Canada.
 Hazen and his staff were later authorized by Congress to recruit in other areas to supplement their ranks.